-The wood, dielectric, speakers, and USB sound card and microphone suppliers have low interest and power over the project.
+The wood, dielectric, and speaker suppliers have low interest and power over the project.
 The suppliers can be replaced by many other vendors.
 As a result, the suppliers do not cause a huge impact on the project.
 Now, the employees contain a high amount of power and interest for the project.
 The project partners directly affect the development speed and completion of the project.
 The group must be prioritized and constantly updated about the project.
-The customers have a huge interest for the project since this group decides if the project is worth buying and correctly fulfilled the requirements.
+The customers have a huge interest in the project since this group decides if the project is worth buying and correctly fulfills the requirements.
 Figure 1.
 Shows the stakeholders in a 2x2 stakeholder matrix.